 Then, recently, the themes of valuing cultural diversity, inquiry-based/problem-solving “self-motivated, interactive, and deep learning” have garnered attention rather than simply acquiring “knowledge,” and the curriculum guideline was revised.
-On the other hand, it is reported that some teachers feel bewildered when facing situations in which learning methods have been changed without an adequate transition period at schools.

 In developing countries, quality of education has been on the agenda for a long time, and education policy is often affected by the prevailing regime and donors of the time.
 For example, school enrollment in many developing countries has been improved thanks to previous initiatives; however, only 70 % of children in low income countries would have completed primary education by 2030.
 (In one country in Sub-Saharan Africa, gross enrollment rate for preschool reaches 100%, but the net enrollment rate for primary education is only 80 %.)
 Learning outcomes have more issues, including traditional curriculum and large class sizes, luck of national standard licensed teachers, and physical infrastructure such as unmaintained school buildings.

 Therefore, this year’s JEF for SDGs will highlight the realities and challenges of education policies in Japan and developing countries by exploring quality of education for which SDGs are aiming.
 We look forward to welcoming active participation from the floor.

 Theme: “Quality of Education for SDGs: Realities and Challenges of Education Policy”